Updated June 2026

 Minor Downsides

-- ~check current price — most expensive belt on this list
+- $$ — most expensive belt on this list

 - Open mesh means NO water resistance — your phone gets sweaty